 Guanajuato’s dual red funicular system is indeed a fun way to get to the Pipila Monument lookout point.
 But the funicular also boasts some of the best views in Guanajuato during the steep ride up the 102-meter (335-foot) long track.

-Travel Tip: When boarding, try to score a position at the back of the funicular, facing downward toward the city.
+💡 Travel Tip: When boarding the funicular, try to score a position at the back, facing downward toward the city.
 Then have your phone or camera ready to take some epic shots as the funicular rises.
 Or better yet, put down the camera and just enjoy those sweet views as the funicular lifts you up the hill.